Skip to content

 Install

-pip install LynseDB
+pip install lynsedb

 Python 3.9 or newer is required.
 Wheels are published for common macOS, Linux, and Linux environments.
 Native Windows environments are not supported; on Windows, use WSL 2 (Windows Subsystem for Linux) or Docker.